-Upon successful completion, participants will be able to:
+- Enforcement Upon successful completion, participants will be able to:

-- understand the purpose of trip inspections;
+- Understand the purpose of trip inspections;

-- identify the critical operating and regulatory compliance issues as delineated in the National Safety Code’s Standard 13;
+- Identify the critical operating and regulatory compliance issues as delineated in the National Safety Code’s Standard 13;

-- identify and apply trip inspection procedures in accordance with applicable standards and regulations.
+- Identify and apply trip inspection procedures in accordance with applicable standards and regulations.

-Resources: Supplied: Participant’s manual and sample forms.
+Resources: Supplied: Participant’s manual.

-Certification: Certificate of Completion
+Certification: Certificate of Completion.